What we cover in this guide

 Yes, and most lenders will permit borrowers to switch to a repayment mortgage during the term on an interest-only mortgage.
 You can try to do this by refinancing with your current lender.
 Alternatively, you can try finding a new lender.

 However, this option is only possible if your current mortgage terms allow it.
-You may also want to consider switching to a ‘part-and-part’ mortgage whereby a portion of the mortgage amount remains interest-only while the remainder is paid off on a repayment basis.
+You may also want to consider switching to a ‘part-and-part’ mortgage.
+This is where a portion of the mortgage amount remains interest-only while the remainder is paid off on a repayment basis.

 Changing your mortgage in this way is useful for people who can see that their repayment vehicle will not deliver the return expected by the end of term.
 It’s worth monitoring your fund’s performance regularly to make sure that the finances around your home are on track.